EMSTrack/Algorithms/README.md

 	- In choosing the bases, use class Algorithm's instance variable base_init pointing to the base chooser function.

+		- Got this to work.
+KMeans base selector as default algorithm ported over.
+Two more to go.

 - Run the simulation.
 It should return a list of lists (or the PANDAS 2D Array) of information.

 - Run each column of data (list of a certain metric) into the each function in a list of analysis functions.